PhuocPhat1005/Project_1_AI_Delivery_System_HCMUS/README.md

 #### 2.3 Level 3 (Fuel limitation)
 Any vehicle has a fuel tank capacity limit, and the company’s delivery vehicle is no different, with a capacity of f liters (provided in input).
 Each move to an adjacent cell consumes 1 liter of fuel.
 When the vehicle runs out of fuel, the delivery will be stopped.
 Therefore, gas stations are added to the map (illustrated by yellow squares in **==Figure 4==**) so that the delivery vehicle can refuel.
 ![lev3](https://hackmd.io/_uploads/SkrgO9ktA.png)
+As illustrated in Figure 4, with f = 10, it can be seen that:
+* The <font style='color:green'>**green path**</font> is the shortest path (passing through 13 cells, with 17 minutes of delivery), but it is not feasible because there is not enough gasoline right after leaving the toll booth.
+* The <font style='color:yellow'>**yellow path**</font> is longer (passing through 15 cells, with 20 minutes of delivery), but it is feasible because the vehicle has refueled at the fuel station F (included 1 minute to refill).

+++Note that:++
+* Initially the delivery vehicle was always full of fuel.
+* When passing through the fuel station, the delivery vehicle will be refueled to full capacity.
+* When stationary at toll booths, the vehicle does not consume fuel.
+* An algorithm is required to be implemented at this level.
 #### 2.4 Level 4 (Multiple agents)

 ---